Ancient Voices for the Modern Soul

 • 2:4: "His banner over me is love" — intimate protection

-• 5:8: The lover's absence producing desperate longing — models our prayer when God feels distant
+• 5:8: The lover's absence producing desperate longing — models prayer when God feels distant

 Christological Reading